• Menu

 ⚠️ Think you wanna stay awhile?
 Check out my Vancouver 7 day itinerary.

-Vancouver parks are generally epic, but few can match the prestige (and view) of Queen Elizabeth Park – it’s situated at the highest point in the city for an amazing panoramic view of the city skyline and North Shore Mountains.
+Vancouver parks are generally epic, but few can match the prestige (and view) of Queen Elizabeth Park – it’s situated at the highest point in the city for an amazing panoramic view.

-Here you’ll also find Vancouver’s largest rose garden, the famous Dancing Waters fountain, and even a pitch and putt golf course.
+Entrance is free, making it one of the best cheap things to do in Vancouver – you’ll even find Vancouver’s largest rose garden, the famous Dancing Waters fountain, and a pitch and putt golf course.

 What to Do in Vancouver Summer FAQ